terodox/terodox.tech/content/posts/2019-09-22--how-to-tell-if-an-element-is-in-the-dom-(including-the-shadow-dom)/index.md

 ## Why not just use document.body.contains?

 This is a great solution when you aren't using elements with a shadow DOM.
-Unfortunately because the shadow DOM uses a DocumentFragment (see below) for the shadowRoot it is not _technically_ contained in the DOM.
+Unfortunately, the shadow DOM uses a DocumentFragment for the shadowRoot it is not _technically_ contained in the DOM.
+This also means that trying to short circuit by using document.contains does not gain us much in terms of performance.

 ## parentNode not parentElement

-This same technique can't be accomplished with parentElement because the shadow DOM host is not an element.
-That means we traverse using the very similar, but not the same, parentNode.
+This same technique can't be accomplished with parentElement because the shadow DOM host is not an element, but it is a DocumentFragment.
+This means that we get a **_null_** if we attempt to traverse up using the parentElement property.

 ## What the heck is a DocumentFragment?